bean-mhm/beva/README.md

 `Device` based on it, and every object created and destroyed within that `Device`.

-## More On Context
+## Context and Physical Devices

-`Context` provides a `fetch_physical_devices()` function that can take an optional `Surface` as an argument.
-This function returns a vector of `PhysicalDevice` objects already containing information such as device properties, features, memory properties, and queue families, as well as swapchain support details (formats, present modes, etc.) if a surface was provided.
+`Context` provides `fetch_physical_devices()` which returns a vector of `PhysicalDevice` objects already containing information such as device properties, features, memory properties, and queue families.
+Additionally, `PhysicalDevice` provides several member functions for fetching information like swapchain support details for a surface (formats, present modes, etc.), available device extensions, and image and buffer format properties, as well as functions for finding queue families that meet the provided criteria.

-`Context` also provides static functions for getting a list of available layers or extensions.

 # RAII & Smart Pointers